judahsteve/ics/README.md

     ICS Codes go here
 </script>

-An example Sudoku Sovler project that was created entirely using ICS can be found here
+An example Sudoku Sovler project that was created entirely using ICS can be found in this repo.
+All ICS codes are contained in the index.html file